chanzuckerberg/s3mi/README.md

     After the instance is restarted or terminated, the RAID array will persist, but will not be mounted.
-To remount it on the original instance, or on another instance after the original instance has been terminated, rerun the exact same command that created the RAID.
+To remount it on the original instance, or on another instance after the original instance has been terminated, rerun the exact same `s3mi raid` command.

   * Optimal RAID configuration: